Terry-Stormchaser/Talksy-non-profit-1/README.md

 # private-chat
-U need special code to get in.
+You need a special code to get in.
 Made for me and my friends!
 # Private Chat Website

 This is a simple private chat website that allows entry only with a special code.
 The project is built using HTML, CSS, and JavaScript and is hosted on GitHub Pages.